liashchynskyi/strapi-provider-upload-s3-cloudfront/README.md

 # Why?

 This plugin is based on [https://www.npmjs.com/package/@strapi/provider-upload-aws-s3](https://www.npmjs.com/package/@strapi/provider-upload-aws-s3) with the ability to serve files from Cloudfront.
-Build with `@aws-sdk/client-s3`.
+Built with `@aws-sdk/client-s3`.

 # Installation